Measuring Negative Campaigning across Languages with Large Language Models: A Study of 18 Million Tweets in 19 Countries

-Recent advances in large language models (LLMs) however offer a potential novel approach.
-Instruction-tuned LLMs enable ``zero-shot'' classification, allowing researchers to specify coding instructions in natural language without the need for training data \parencite{kojimaLargeLanguageModels2023}.
-Early studies suggest that LLMs can perform classification tasks across domains and languages with high accuracy and dramatically lower costs \parencite{gilardiChatGPTOutperformsCrowd2023, tornbergLargeLanguageModels2024}.
-In particular, researchers have begun to consider their potential for enabling consistent annotation across languages, with potentially paradigm-shifting implications for cross-national political communication research \parencite{rathjeGPTEffectiveTool2024, tornbergLargeLanguageModels2024} -- but studies on whether LLMs can produce high-quality cross-language data remain limited.
+Recent advances in large language models (LLMs) offer a potential way forward.
+Instruction-tuned LLMs enable ``zero-shot'' classification, allowing researchers to specify coding instructions in natural language without requiring task-specific training data \parencite{kojimaLargeLanguageModels2023}.
+Early research suggests that LLMs can perform classification tasks across domains and languages with high accuracy and at dramatically lower cost than traditional annotation pipelines \parencite{gilardiChatGPTOutperformsCrowd2023,tornbergLargeLanguageModels2024}.
+Unlike conventional supervised models, which are typically trained on relatively small and domain-specific datasets, LLMs are trained on large and diverse text corpora and can draw on broad linguistic and contextual knowledge.
+This gives them the potential to generalize across languages, political settings, and subtle semantic distinctions.
+Scholars have therefore begun to explore whether LLMs can enable more consistent annotation across languages, with important implications for comparative political communication research \parencite{rathjeGPTEffectiveTool2024,tornbergLargeLanguageModels2024}.
+Yet systematic evidence on whether LLMs can produce high-quality cross-lingual data for nuanced political concepts such as negative campaigning remains limited.

-This paper carries out the first evaluation of the performance of zero-shot LLM annotation of negative campaigning across languages and country contexts.
-We test zero-shot LLM performance against two high-quality, manually coded datasets that are not publicly available: Petkevic and Nai's (2022) study of the 2018 U.S. Senate elections, and Klinger et al.'s (2023) multilingual coding of the 2014 and 2019 European Parliament campaigns.
-Results show that LLMs achieve near or above human performance across the ten included languages (English, German, Croatian, French, Hungarian, Italian, Dutch, Polish, Spanish, and Swedish), demonstrating their potential for valid, scalable comparative analysis.
+This paper addresses that gap.
+To our knowledge, it provides the first systematic evaluation of zero-shot LLM annotation of negative campaigning across multiple languages and country contexts.
+We assess model performance against two high-quality manually coded datasets: Petkevic and Nai's (2022) study of the 2018 U.S. Senate elections and Klinger et al.'s (2023) multilingual coding of the 2014 and 2019 European Parliament campaigns.
+We treat these datasets as established benchmarks for measurement validity.
+Comparing LLM classifications to these human-coded annotations allows us to assess the extent to which automated classification captures the underlying concept of negative campaigning.
+The results show that zero-shot LLMs achieve performance comparable to, and in some cases exceeding, the available human-coded benchmarks across ten languages (English, German, Croatian, French, Hungarian, Italian, Dutch, Polish, Spanish, and Swedish), indicating that they can support valid and scalable cross-national analysis.